dylanHanger/snakes/README.md

 seed: <seed for RNG>

+replays:
+  record: <whether to record replays or not>
+  path: <the folder to save replays under>
+  format: <format pattern for filenames>

 turns: <max turns>
 timeout: <allowed computation time>
 wait: <whether to wait for all snakes to compute a move>